Commentary On Opaleye Management Positions, Part I

 Lastly, the stock is high on my list of potential takeout targets in 2017 or 2018, which would be a satisfying outcome for shareholders that I'm sure Silverman would not be opposed to assuming a significant premium is offered.

-Stock #2: Axogen (AXGN)
+Stock #2: AxoGen (AXGN)

-Silverman appears to heavily weight the fund in his top two bets (almost 30% combined), with Axogen accounting for over 10%.
-Such a strategy is employed by investors who have done their research and have increased conviction on a few concentrated bets- the rewards can be very rich, while a stumble could prove very costly to performance.
+Silverman appears to heavily weight the fund in his top two bets (almost 30% combined), with AxoGen accounting for over 10%.
+Such a strategy is employed by investors who have done their research and have increased conviction on a few concentrated bets - the rewards can be very rich, while a stumble could prove very costly to performance.

-Axogen's share price has increased almost as much as that of Blueprint Medicines over the past year.
-With a market capitalization in excess of $400 million, it is less than one third the size of the former stock and had around $25 million of cash as of March 31st.
+AxoGen's share price has increased almost as much as that of Blueprint Medicines over the past year.
+With a market capitalization in excess of $400 million, it is less than one-third the size of the former stock and had around $25 million of cash as of March 31st.

 The company bills itself as the global leader in innovative surgical solutions for peripheral nerve injuries, focusing on commercialization of technologies for peripheral nerve regeneration and repair.
 First quarter revenues appear to be growing nicely (up 51% to $12.2 million), while gross margins increased from 82.7% to 84.4%.
 Active accounts increased to 465 (up 37%), while the company currently has 50 direct sales reps and 20 independent distributors.

-Late last year the company announced the commercial release and first clinical implant of their Avive Soft Tissue Membrane, meant to reduce inflammation and scar tissue formation.
-Management estimates the current addressable market of their enhanced portfolio is around $1.6 to $1.8 billion.
+Late last year, the company announced the commercial release and first clinical implant of their Avive Soft Tissue Membrane, meant to reduce inflammation and scar tissue formation.
+Management estimates the current addressable market of their enhanced portfolio is around $1.6 billion to $1.8 billion.

 Growing clinical evidence should also spur continued stock strength, as patients continue to be enrolled in the company's pivotal phase 3 RECON trial.
 The study should support the transition of Avance Nerve Graft to a biologic, while the RANGER study appears to be the largest multi-center registry in peripheral nerve repair with over 1,100 Avance nerve repairs enrolled so far.